DannyBen/Gridy/Readme.txt

     Added  : Ability to use F keys for storing windows positions
     Changed: Modifier for windows preset from Win to Win+Alt
     Changed: Ability to customize windows preset modifier keys
+    Changed: License from Creative Commons Attribution 3.0 Unported License to MIT.

   2011 10 11 - 0.50
     Changed: Source released as creative commons, time to have a round version